 Both the USM Salary Reduction Agreement and USM Deduction Authorization form will print.
 Complete both forms and forward them to the University Office of Employee Benefits Employee Benefits.
 The Payroll Agency Code for UMD is 360222.
 Deductions are taken according to your pay schedule (i.e., 22 or 26 pay periods), so it is important to keep this in mind when calculating deduction amounts to reach your contribution goal for the year.
 Please contact the UHR Office of Employee Benefits at extension 55654 (301-405-5654) for assistance in completing the forms.

 The Employee Benefits Office is located in Room 1101 of the Chesapeake Building (#338).
-The building is on the north end of the campus, off of Paint Branch Drive, between University Boulevard and the Comcast Center.
-Parking is available in lot P1 (at the top of the hill on Terrapin Trail) or at the parking meters in lot P2 in the back of the building.
+The building is on the north end of the campus, off of Paint Branch Drive, between University Boulevard and the Xfinity Center.
+Parking is available for University permit holders in lot P1 (at the top of the hill on Terrapin Trail) or in lot P2 in the back of the building.
+Parking meters are available for non-permit holders in lot P2.
+Do not park in lot NN or you will be ticketed.
 For further assistance, please call the Employee Benefits Office at extension 55654 (301-405-5654).